SynapseProject/syntinel.docs/docs/classes/database/channel-db.md

 ## Channel Database Record

-The Channel Database Record represents a single channel that can be used by Syntinel to receive Signal messages sent from Syntinel.
+The Channel Database Record represents a single endpoint that can be used by Syntinel to send Signal messages to subscribers.

 ### Class Diagram
 ![Channel Database Record](../../resources/draw.io/ClassDiagram-ChannelDbRecord.png)